 You’ll wake up to breakfast that is already ready for you!
 Simply give it a big stir Because this is such a genius plan, you should 200% congratulate yourself with breakfast dessert.

-Honestly, this meal is kind of like eating breakfast dessert, because it’s so.freaking.good.
+Honestly, this meal is kind of like eating breakfast dessert, because it’s just so good.
 It’s thick, comforting, pudding-y, super filling, and super nutritious to top it all off!

 It’s pretty much a parade in a bowl and you get to feed it to your body.
 All that protein, all them slow burning complex carbs, all the fiber.

 These breakfast bowls make for an excellent, well-rounded meal to keep the whole family happy and healthy.
 Plus, you can store it in smaller jars to take with you to work for a breakfast on-the-go!